On this page:

 You can participate in an optional work term after your first year.

-You'll also complete in a capstone project in your second year, where you'll investigate issues across many different subject areas or domains of knowledge, connect with community issues or problems, and create a solution.
+You'll also complete a capstone project in your second year, where you'll investigate issues across many different subject areas or domains of knowledge, connect with community issues or problems, and create a solution.

 Upon successful completion of this program, you'll be awarded a SAIT Interactive Design diploma with a major in Graphic Design.